sporks5000/stat_watch/expectations.md

-**Example message for the top of each email message:**
+### Example message for the top of each email message:

-By modifying the file ./[JOB NAME]_mesasage.txt, you can add a message to the beginning of each email Stat Watch sends.
+By modifying the files ./[JOB NAME]_message_head.txt and ./[JOB NAME]_message_foot.txt, you can add a message to the beginning or end (respectively) of each email Stat Watch sends.
 It's recommended that you add a message here as well to remind the customer of these expectations.

 ```
 Hello,